-Hammurabi I (1728-1686 BC) was the sixth king of the 1st Dynasty of Babylon entitled "King of Sumer and Akkad".
-He agreed Babylonia and conquered or destroyed 1692 Mari, the center of an empire (today Syria, northwest of Abu Kamal) as well as a large part Assyria, His empire stretched almost over the whole Mesopotamia to the Persian Gulf.
-In 1901, a stele of diorite was found (now in the Louvre in Paris), which contains a large part of the laws issued by him private and public law.
-This code of laws called "Codex Hammurabi" is one of the oldest in the world.
+Hammurabi I (1728-1686 BC) was the 6th king of the 1st Dynasty of Babylon with the title "King of Sumer and Akkad".
+He agreed Babylonia and conquered or destroyed Mari, the center of an empire (today Syria, northwest of Abu Kamal) and a large part Assyria, His empire spanned almost the entire area Mesopotamia to the Persian Gulf.
+In 1901, a stele made of diorite was found (today in the Louvre in Paris), which contains a large part of the laws of private and public law that he passed.
+This collection of laws, known as the "Codex Hammurabi", is one of the oldest in the world.
 It says: Wine is one of the most precious gifts on earth.
-So he demands love and respect, we have to respect him.
+So he demands love and respect, we have to show him respect.

-The relief on the head of the stele shows Hammurabi, who receives the law code of the sun god Šamaš (Shamash).
-The part about wine is the oldest wine law of the world.
-Hammurabi introduced fixed prices, put harvests fixed and regulated the sale for wine bars and dealers with price caps.
-If regulations are violated, severe punishments are threatened.
-In case of mistakes or fraudulent intent in calculating the colliery, the tavern girls were threatened to be thrown into the water and when a priestess went to a wine house and drank wine, she was threatened with burning.
-Similarly, the Codex Hammurabi contains precise guidelines for the production of beer, See also below Ancient wines and drinking culture,
+The relief on the head of the stele shows Hammurabi, who received the code of law from the sun god Šamaš (Shamash).
+The part about wine it contains is considered the oldest wine law of the world.
+Hammurabi introduced fixed prices, put harvests and regulated sales for wine bars and dealers with price caps.
+Severe penalties are threatened if rules are violated.
+In the event of errors or fraudulent intentions when calculating the colliery, the tap girls were threatened with falling into the water and if a priest went into a wine house and drank wine, she was at risk of burns.
+The Codex Hammurabi also contains precise guidelines for the production of beer, See also under Ancient wines and drinking culture,